Candied Sweet Potatoes will be the hit of your holiday table. They look incredibly fancy, but in reality are the simplest side dish recipe.

 I am obsessed with sweet potatoes.
 I think they are the most delicious of the root vegetables, and I would happily take a giant plate of sweet potato fries over regular.
 Which, if we are being honest, makes my husband question my sanity a little.

 There are so many delicious side dishes you can make with sweet potatoes for the holidays.
-Last year I made you this amazing Sweet Potato Casserole with both pecan and marshmallow toppings.
-And several years ago I gave you these Brown Sugar Roasted Sweet Potatoes that were a huge hit with readers.
+Several years ago I gave you these Brown Sugar Roasted Sweet Potatoes that were a huge hit with readers.
+Two years ago I made you this amazing Sweet Potato Casserole with both pecan and marshmallow toppings.
+And last year I gave you the best Mashed Sweet Potatoes.

-This year, I am giving you the most beautiful Candied Sweet Potatoes.
+This year, you should make the most beautiful Candied Sweet Potatoes.
 This recipe is super simple to make and will easily be the star of the show with how beautiful and delicious it is.

 How to Make Candied Sweet Potatoes

-- First, peel and cut six sweet potatoes into one inch rounds. (see more on prepping the sweet potatoes below)
+- Prep the sweet potatoes.
+Peel and cut six sweet potatoes into one inch rounds.
+(See more on prepping the sweet potatoes below.)

-- Finally, add some salt and vanilla to the tender potatoes, stir and serve!
+- Finish them off.
+Finally, add some salt and vanilla to the tender potatoes, stir and serve!

 Prepping Sweet Potatoes